Chase Sapphire Reserve Versus Preferred – Which Is Best?

 This is one of my favorite perks!

 You get access to the Chase Ultimate Rewards Portal, and you can book any travel – even excursions.
 And you can shop from here.
 I’ve found this portal to be the broadest of all the points shopping portals.
-When you shop here, whether to purchase or redeem the tool shows you the price if you paid cash and the price in points.
-90% of the time I’ve found the cash prices lower than those listed on other sites.
+When you shop here, whether to purchase or redeem the tool, it shows you the price if you paid cash and the price in points.
+90% of the time, I’ve found the cash prices lower than those listed on other sites.

 So, when I use it for travel, I get to redeem my points but with greater value.